xxxcoltxxx/request-logger/readme.md

 ## Adding app messages to request log

-You can add your own messages to request log payload with `request_logger` helper
+You can add custom messages to payload with `request_logger` helper.

 ```php
 request_logger()->addMessage('Full name: John Doe')